wanghaisheng/a-cloudflare-native-web-starter-kit/README.md

 # Cloudflare Turbo Stack

-A starter template that demonstrates how to build AI-powered mobile and web applications using Cloudflare's edge platform.
-This example app creates AI-generated stories about a user's day and generates accompanying images - all powered by Cloudflare's edge services.
+A starter template that demonstrates how to build AI-powered mobile and web applications using Cloudflare workers and wrangler CLI.
+This example app creates AI-generated stories about a user's day and generates accompanying images - all powered by Cloudflare workers.
 You can use this as a foundation to build any type of AI-powered application you want.

 ## 🚀 Features